softwarelifecycle/resume/Resume-HaroldChattaway.md

 **SUMMARY**

 With over 25 years of experience of utilizing advanced technologies to improve web and desktop users experience.
-Highly efficient senior software engineer, specializing in C# WPF applications in robotics.
+Highly efficient senior software engineer, specializing in C# WPF applications in the medical device market.

 Adept at utilizing formal engineering methods to shorten the development process and create solid applications.